Rendez-Vous (band)

-Rendez-Vous is a post-punk French band from Paris, France, formed in 2012.
+Rendez-Vous is a French post-punk band from Paris, France, formed in 2012.

 History

 Rendez-Vous was founded in 2012 by Francis Mallari and Elliot Bethault.
 A few months later, they added Maxime Gendre and Simon Dubourg.
 The band released their first EP in 2014, Rendez-Vous, for Zappruder Records.
-The band start touring across Europe in the summer of 2015.
+The band started touring across Europe in the summer of 2015.

 In 2016, Rendez-Vous released a second EP, Distance, mixed by Ben Greenberg from The Men, for their new label AVANT!
 Records.
 The self-titled single "Distance" was included in Les Inrockuptibles magazine's "100 best songs of the year".

 In 2017, the single "The Others" was used by Burger Records to represent France for the Burger World Compilation.

-In June 2018, Rendez-Vous released "Double Zero" extract from their first LP, Superior State.
+In June 2018, Rendez-Vous released "Double Zero", extracted from their first LP, Superior State.
 The title track was released on September 14.
-On October 24, it released "Sentimental Animal" with a video clip in which members of the band appear for the first time.
+On October 24, it released "Sentimental Animal" with a video clip in which members of the band appeared for the first time.
 Clash named it track of the day.